 Like the 2017 Coastal Master Plan, the 2023 Coastal Master Plan ADCIRC model simulates flows within the Mississippi and Atchafalaya Rivers to account for their impact on total water levels.
 The 2017 Coastal Master Plan relied upon statistical analysis from previous FEMA and USACE analyses (Federal Emergency Management Agency Region Six, and the U.S. Army Corps of Engineers, 2008; Roberts & Cobell, 2017).
 Recent analysis by USACE-MVN suggests that the use of a flow rate of 400,000 cubic feet per second (cfs) for the Mississippi River is appropriate for a study like the 2023 Coastal Master Plan (Agnew 2020, pre-publication).
-The USACE-MVN analysis evaluated water surface elevation AEPs along the Mississippi River that were created based on the simulation of a full suite of synthetic hurricanes with multiple, varying Mississippi River flow rates and the Joint Probability Method with Optimum Sampling (JPM-OS) statistical method.
-A single flow rate of 400,000 cfs was identified as suitable for planning studies because the simulation of the same full suite of synthetic hurricanes, combined with a single flow rate of 400,000 cfs, resulted in 1% AEPs along the Mississippi River similar to the 1% AEPs that were estimated based on the simulation of a full suite of synthetic hurricanes with multiple, varying Mississippi River flow rates.
+The USACE-MVN analysis evaluated water surface elevation AEPs along the Mississippi River that were created based on the simulation of a full suite of synthetic hurricanes with multiple, varying Mississippi River flow rate of 400,000 cfs was identified as suitable for planning studies because the simulation of the same full suite of synthetic hurricanes, combined with a single flow rate of 400,000 cfs, resulted in 1% AEPs along the Mississippi River similar to the 1% AEPs that were estimated based on the simulation of a full suite of synthetic hurricanes with multiple, varying Mississippi River flow rates.